 The town of Oak Bluffs has a rich history as a time-honored black summer community, supporting African American arts & culture.
 Continuing to pique the interest of both historians and members of the general public, some materials within this collection describe local historic sites and tours, which juxtapose the contributions of and the injustices suffered by African Americans on the island dating back to the 1700s.
 The bulk of the collection allows for cultural connections between the island and Black America.

 The collection does not contain fiction or autobiographical titles nor is it exhaustive of the library’s existing holdings related to this special collection.

-The brochures below were created in 2018 to assist patrons with browsing the collection.
+The brochures below were created in 2018 and updated in 2020 to assist patrons with browsing the collection.

 A series of subject pamphlets collectively list and briefly describe more than 140 items in this evolving collection.
 Click on the subject title to view or download each brochure. **Books available for loan in person with a CLAMS library system card, or through inter-library loan on COMCAT (within Massachusetts) or Worldcat (within U.S.), ask your local library for assistance borrowing.

 - Cultural Studies

 - Ethnic Studies

 - Sociopolitical Studies